Reed Diffusers We also accept money orders or e-checks through Paypal !

 What are reed diffusers and how do they work ?

-Reed diffusers are the hottest trend right now in home scenting !
-Rattan reeds are inserted into a glass bottle or glass jar of specially blended scented diffuser oil.
+Reed diffusers are the hottest trend right now in home fragrancing !
+Rattan reeds are inserted into a glass bottle or glass jar of scented diffuser oil.

 Each rattan reed contains about 20 "channels" that run the entire length of the reed.
 Much like "mini-straws", these channels "suck" the oil to the top of the reeds.
 The scent is then naturally dispersed into the air through evaporation- leaving your home smelling wonderful !